ktp-forked-repos/js-algorithms-data-structures/data-structures/stack/Readme.md

 An expression can be represented in prefix, postfix or infix notation.
 Stack can be used to convert one form of expression to another.
 ##### Syntax Parsing

-Many compilers use a stack for parsing the syntax of expressions, program blocks etc. before translating into low level code.
+Many compilers use a stack for parsing the syntax of expressions, program blocks etc. before translating into low-level code.

 ##### Backtracking